by Chris Baumgartner

-From the Dr. Seuss children’s book Yertle the Turtle and Other Stories (1958), in which a turtle king tries to reach higher than the moon by standing on the backs of his subjects.
+In the Dr. Seuss children’s book Yertle the Turtle and Other Stories (1958), a turtle king tries to reach higher than the moon by standing on the backs of his subjects.

 Hey.
 Hey, Wally, come out here and help me find Roswell.